Yundukki/CSE-Lab-Report-1/index.md

     Test this file to ensure it works using java and javac.
 If you do not have java installed, you may skip this step.

-    b.
     Follow the command below to copy over the file into the server (remotely connected computer)

     ![](scp.png)

-    c.
     We will now long into the server using SSH to ensure that our file successfully copied over.

     Use the commmand ls to check if the file exists in the directory.